google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 The Geolocation API allows you to obtain the user's location (with user consent) with a single call to `getCurrentPosition()`.

-If you want to continually monitor the location of the user, the Geolocation API has a method called `watchPosition()`.
+If you want to continually monitor the user's location, use the Geolocation API method, `watchPosition()`.
 It operates in a similar way to `getCurrentPosition()`, but it fires multiple times as the positioning
 software:

 1. Gets a more accurate lock on the user.
-2. Determines that the user's position changes.
+2. Determines that the user's position is changing.

     var watchId = navigator.geolocation.watchPosition(function(position) {